Skip to main content

 PhD in Classical Philology

-Applicants must have competence in both Greek and Latin sufficient to allow them to take upper-level courses on entering graduate school.
+Applicants must have sufficient competence in both Greek and Latin to allow them to take upper-level courses on entering graduate school.

 PhD in Classical Philosophy